-- any recommendations from Local Licensing Police regarding appropriate security provision and a statement outlining the extent of compliance with police recommendations; - the number of security personnel that will be patrolling inside and outside the premises including the frequency of security patrols; - identification of the physical extent of any patrolled areas outside the premises; - hours that security personnel will be on duty (including the period after closing time); and - staff security training, weapons detection, and other security response methods. - (ii) Details of CCTV surveillance camera installation that identifies both indoor and outdoor areas monitored by cameras and camera technical specifications (e.g. recording capacity, frames per second etc.) - (iii) Details of signage that is to be erected providing advice to patrons to maintain quiet and order when leaving and entering the premises; - (iv) Written confirmation that the NSW Police Service raises no objection to trading hours beyond midnight (if trading hours beyond midnight are sought) and there is no record of significant crimes generated by the premises or records showing an increase in crime associated with the premises; and - (v) Details of any complaints associated with the operation of the premises must be recorded in a Complaints Register which includes: - Complaint date and time; - Name, contact and address details of person(s) making the complaint; - Nature of complaint; - Name of staff on duty; and - Action taken by premises to resolve the complaint.
+- (i) A description of any arrangements that will be made for the provision of security staff.
+This is to include (but is not limited to) the following: - any recommendations from Local Licensing Police regarding appropriate security provision and a statement outlining the extent of compliance with police recommendations; - the number of security personnel that will be patrolling inside and outside the premises including the frequency of security patrols; - identification of the physical extent of any patrolled areas outside the premises; - hours that security personnel will be on duty (including the period after closing time); and - staff security training, weapons detection, and other security response methods. - (ii) Details of CCTV surveillance camera installation that identifies both indoor and outdoor areas monitored by cameras and camera technical specifications (e.g. recording capacity, frames per second etc.). - (iii) Details of signage that is to be erected providing advice to patrons to maintain quiet and order when leaving and entering the premises. - (iv) Written confirmation that the NSW Police Service raises no objection to trading hours beyond midnight (if trading hours beyond midnight are sought) and there is no record of significant crimes generated by the premises or records showing an increase in crime associated with the premises. - (v) Details of any complaints associated with the operation of the premises must be recorded in a Complaints Register which includes: - Complaint date and time; - Name, contact and address details of person(s) making the complaint; - Nature of complaint; - Name of staff on duty; and - Action taken by premises to resolve the complaint.